 Series 17 Circuit Breakers from Mechanical Products come in panel-mountable options such as the ones shown at right

-4. Calculate the magnitude and duration of the potential fault currents of Step 2 as they relate to those items listed in Step 1.
+- Calculate the magnitude and duration of the potential fault currents of the circuity and components you’ve identified.
 Determine maximum voltage requirements of the protective devices you will use.

 Also consider what kind of environmental elements the circuit protection device will be exposed to.
 If your circuit protection device is going to be subject to harsh environmental elements, you might want to consider weather-proof or marine rated components.
 For more information about environmental considerations, see Waytek’s Guide to IP Codes for Vehicle Electrical Components.

 - List the supplementary requirements for the protective device.
 What will it be connected to?
 Possible items include an auxiliary switch for an alarm circuit, power distribution devices, or a battery separator or isolator.
 Also factor in environmental considerations, electrical trip time, relay trip time, and color identification if needed.

 - Determine the regulatory requirements.
 Depending on your application, you might be required to use circuit protection devices that are SAE rated or UL rated.